DataShades/ckanext-files/docs/configuration/fs.md

 ckanext.files.storage.NAME.path =
 ## Create storage folder if it does not exist.
 ckanext.files.storage.NAME.create_path = false
-## Use this flag if files can be stored inside subfolders
-## of the main storage path.
-ckanext.files.storage.NAME.recursive = false
 ## URL of the storage folder. `public_prefix + location` must produce a public URL
 ckanext.files.storage.NAME.public_prefix =
 ```